Xilinx/PYNQ/docs/source/pynq_sd_card.rst

      :width: 400

   7. Now you are ready to install Xilinx tools.
-You will need PetaLinux, Vivado, and SDK for building PYNQ image.
+You will need PetaLinux, Vivado, and Vitis for building PYNQ image.
      Do not install Xilinx tools into */pynq* since it is only a small shared folder.
 Instead, a 160GB disk space will be allocated at */workspace* folder in VM.
 Install Xilinx tools there.